DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

             <code>
                 kind
             </code>
             parameter received.
-When it isn’t a header view, you set the
+When it isn't a header view, you set the
             <code>
                 identifier
             </code>